Itsskell/Itsskell/README.md

 - 👋 Hi, I’m @Itsskell
-- 👀 I’m interested in ...
+- 👀 Ethical/Math=ME
-- 🌱 I’m currently learning ...
+- 🌱 I'm really excited to see what next to come.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking foward to working with everyone!
-- 📫 How to reach me msskellskell@outlook.com
+- 📫 How to reach me msskellskell@icloud.com

 <!---
 Itsskell/Itsskell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.